spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/ajax-loader/README.md

 # ajax-loader (molecule)

-Show a "loading" indicator image(spinner) while an AJAX request is going on.
+Display a "loading" indicator image(spinner) while an AJAX request is going on.